Alecrim/AlecrimCoreData/README.md

 ### Threading

-You can fetch and save entities in background using a specific class method that creates a special data model instance for this:
+You can fetch and save entities in background calling a global function that creates a new data model instance for this:

 ```swift
 // assuming that this department is saved and exists...